AnitaRostami/Brain-Tumor-Detection-using-Tensorflow-CNN/README.md

 ### Conclusion:
 Experiments with both augmented and unaugmented models showed competitive results, demonstrating a tradeoff between accuracy and computational complexity.
 More data collection, transfer learning, and exploring synthetic data generation methods can lead to further advances.

+You can find the link to this notebook here: [Brain Tumor Detection using Tensorflow CNN](https://www.kaggle.com/code/anitarostami/brain-tumor-detection-using-tensorflow-cnn#notebook-container)

-For a deeper exploration into transfer learning techniques, refer to my notebooks: [Brain Tumor Detection using Tensorflow CNN](https://www.kaggle.com/code/anitarostami/brain-tumor-detection-using-tensorflow-cnn#notebook-container) and [Brain Tumor Detection EfficientNet | ResNet | Xception](https://www.kaggle.com/code/anitarostami/brain-tumor-detection-efficientnet-resnet-xception).
+For a deeper exploration into transfer learning techniques, refer to my notebooks: [Brain Tumor Detection EfficientNet | ResNet | Xception](https://www.kaggle.com/code/anitarostami/brain-tumor-detection-efficientnet-resnet-xception).